Another Catholic diocese seeks bankruptcy after abuse deals

 A handful of bishops had sought Vatican approval to file for bankruptcy protection prior to the early 2000s when abuse allegations in Boston brought the clergy child sexual abuse scandal into sharp focus, but none had ever followed through.

-Facing several legal claims over alleged abuse, including one lawsuit seeking $130 million, the Archdiocese of Portlandin Oregonwas the first to file for bankruptcy protection in 2004.
+Facing several legal claims over alleged abuse, including one lawsuit seeking $130 million, the Archdiocese of Portland in Oregon was the first to file for bankruptcy protection in 2004.
 The archdiocese reached a $75 million settlement to address the abuse claims as part of that proceeding.

 Twenty-two U.S. dioceses and religious orders, including one in Guam, have filed for bankruptcy protection, according to the group BishopAccountability.org.
 One, Minnesota’s Diocese of St. Cloud, had announced bankruptcy plans but has continued negotiating with accusers to stave itoff.

+All of the Catholic dioceses and religious orders that filed for bankruptcy in the United States are still in existence and carrying out their mission, said Marie Reilly, a Penn State University law professor.

-Associated Press writer Claudia Lauer in Philadelphia contributed to this report.
+Associated Press writers Marc Levy in Harrisburg and Claudia Lauer in Philadelphia contributed to this report.

 Sign up for Daily Newsletters